umd-lib/reciprocal-borrowing-dev-env/README.md

 views and controllers) should be picked up automatically (as if running in the local development environment).

+## Known Issues

+The following are known issues with this “reciprocal-borrow-dev-env”
+implementation:

+* The user identifying attributes from LDAP (“cn”, “sn”, “givenName”, “displayName”) are not passed to the Rails application by the Shibboleth SP.
+Therefore the “Name”, “Principal Name”, and “Identifier” on the Reciprocal Borrowing result page will all display “N/A”.

+* The Apache in the “borrow-local” Shibboleth SP container runs as “root”, and hence the Phusion Passenger and “reciprocal-borrowing” application also run as “root”.
+This is perfectly fine for a local development setup, but it likely not ideal for a production deployment (which this repository is not intended to provide).

 ## Shibboleth SP Docker Image Setup

 The "sp" subdirectory contains a snapshot (from